 - Wages lost during your recovery period

-- Estimated wages that will be lost in the future because you cannot work like you did before the crash
+- Estimated wages that you will lose in the future because you cannot work as you did before the crash, called diminished earning capacity

-- Awards for physical and mental disabilities that appear after the crash
+- Physical and mental disabilities that appear after the crash

 For a legal consultation with a truck accidents lawyer serving Spartanburg, call 828.286.3866